pierre-fromager/GameJs/README.md

 * Scene on each update sort Characters list by speed.
 * Scene skip some ticks timer and give priority to the player.
 * Scene is managing each Character as a thread with priority given by speed.
+* Scene let the player change level and terrain once quest is reached.
+* Character player is controlled by keyboard by direction key.

 Initialization :